entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 1.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Pauropetalichthys magnoculus*, *Eurycaraspis incilis*, *Ellopetalichthys scheii* should be revised from ? to 0.

 389. Narrow interorbital septum: (0) absent; (1) present.

 > Brazeau (2009); Davis *et al*.
 (2012), Character 68; Choo *et al*.
 (2017), Character 67.
 King *et al*.
 (2017), Character 32; Castiello (2018), Character 32; Zhu Y. *et al*.
 (2022), Character 393; Andreev *et al*.
 (2022), Character 135; Brazeau *et al*.
 (2023), Character 35.